Chisomnwa/Africa-Food-Production-and-Supply-Analysis/README.md

 **Do all African countries have equal access to food items as regards to food supply?**

-**And do all African countries equally produce the food we eat in Africa?**
+**Do all African countries equally produce the food we eat in Africa?**

 **Were there food Surpluses which eventually led to food shortages in Africa?**